IPassivePacketSource

 MarkovScheduler simple module

-This module implements a packet scheduler using a Markov process that has as many states as input gates the scheduler has.
+Implements a packet scheduler using a Markov process that has as many states as input gates the scheduler has.
 The input gate for the next packet is determined by the current state of the Markov process.

 OmittedPacketQueue compound module